scholarships available

 To practice the sacred art of ceremonial community including soulful leadership and conflict tending

-Our forming cohort includes artists, healers, song-leaders, drummers, Earth stewards, activists, and other tender-hearted humans who seek an authentic way of honoring the sacred.
+Our current cohort includes artists, healers, therapists, song-leaders, drummers, Earth stewards, activists, and other tender-hearted humans who seek an authentic way of honoring the sacred.

-• We honor the many venerable lineages that have grown us including Sobonfu Somé, Francis Weller, Joanna Macy, Bradford Keeney, Sherri Mitchell, Martin Prechtel, Liz Rog, Lisa Littlebird, Laurence Cole, Barbara McAfee, The Last Mask Center, Animas Valley, Inpower Institute and more…
+• We honor the many venerable lineages that have grown us including Sobonfu Somé, Francis Weller, Joanna Macy, Bradford Keeney, Sherri Mitchell, Martin Prechtel, Liz Rog, Lisa Littlebird, Laurence Cole, Barbara McAfee, The Last Mask Center, Animas Valley, Inpower Institute, Purpose Guides, and more…

-And yet, the teachings and ceremonies of Earthkeeper Wisdom School are more emergent than of lineage.
+And yet, the teachings and ceremonies of Earthkeeper Wisdom School are not taken from any lineage, rather they are freshly baked or emergent.

 We must simply listen for the whisper of rituals arising from the heart of the Earth that guide us towards beautiful, new traditions made of our unique medicines.